 In Sacral Neuromodulation, the message to the bladder is sent through a small wire that is buried beneath the skin.
 The signal is generated by a small battery that is placed beneath the skin of the buttocks.

-What is involved with placing a sacral neuromodulation device?
+What’s involved with placing a sacral neuromodulation device

 Since the therapy does not work in every patient, a test is first run to see if you will respond to Sacral Neuromodulation.
 This is done by placing a small wire near the nerve to the bladder by the tailbone.
 This can be done either in the office or the operating room.
 If the symptoms of urgency, frequency or leakage improve, the battery is then placed in a second procedure.
 If patients do not see significant improvement during the testing phase, all of the wires are removed completely.

 Since the device is placed underneath the skin, we do need to make small incisions in the skin to place it.
 These incisions are located over the buttocks and are less than 2 inches long (about the length of a paper clip).